Sep 11, 2017

 Jersey Rd.
 Bistro

 A newcomer to Woollahra, Jersey Rd.
-Bistro (formerly Ouzo), is an unassuming neighbourhood restaurant that shouldn’t be overlooked.
-With rustic wooden wall panels and soft lighting, the restaurant feels warm and relaxed.
-The menu is full of fresh produce from a rooftop garden brimming with lemon verbena, thyme, sage and mint.
-Head chef Jason Dean (Bentley, Est.) serves up an array of impressive dishes, all with a focus on the local and seasonal: beetroot salad with goat's curd, smoked almonds and salted honeycomb and, for the main act, a hearty roasted lamb rump with potato, zucchini, macadamia and mint is hard to pass up.
+Bistro (formerly Ouzo) is an unassuming neighbourhood restaurant.
+Thanks to rustic wooden wall panels and soft lighting, the restaurant has a warm, relaxing vibe.
+And the menu?
+It's packed with produce from a rooftop garden brimming with lemon verbena, thyme, sage and mint.
+Head chef Jason Dean (Bentley, Est.) serves up an array of local and seasonal dishes: beetroot salad with goat's curd, smoked almonds and salted honeycomb and, for the main act, a hearty roasted lamb rump with potato, zucchini, macadamia and mint.
+You may have just found your new local.

 3 Jersey Road, Woollahra; (02) 9328 1600

 Expect a front-row seat at one of Sydney's most iconic, and happening, beaches and a tight but crowd-pleasing menu of considered dishes at the recently revamped Hotel Ravesis.
-Unsurprisingly, there's a great selection of seafood – from a free-form, freshly rolled pasta with local crab to a seared tuna burger.
-There are also a few unexpected, but welcome, entries on the menu – the vegan porcini paté being first and foremost on the list and grilled kangaroo skewers coming in a close second.
-The likes of steak frites, pork schnitzel and sourdough pizzas cover off the pub favourites.
-It's worth taking a peek at the cocktail menu, full of classics; the single-page wine-list concentrates on Aussie, New Zealand and French drops.
+Unsurprisingly, there's a strong selection of seafood – from a free-form, freshly rolled pasta with local crab to a seared tuna burger.
+There are also a few unexpected – but welcome – entries on the menu, such as vegan porcini paté and grilled kangaroo skewers.
+The likes of steak frites, pork schnitzel and sourdough pizzas cover off the pub favourites, while the drinks list is a cut above, featuring classic cocktails and a you-won't-need-to-agonise single-page wine list concentrating on Aussie, New Zealand and French drops.

 118 Campbell Parade, Bondi Beach; (02) 9365 4422